 Black Rock Beach is located at the northern end of Ka’anapali Beach, relatively close to the airport and city centre.
 Filled with black volcanic rock formations, this provides great contrast against the blue sky and turquoise waters.
 You’ll be able to see locals fishing and jumping off the rocks here.

 This place is of great cultural significance in Rarotonga.
 Locals believe Black Rock Beach is where spirits depart the island.

 We went snorkelling here on a windy day so we weren’t able to see a lot.
 We’ve heard otherwise from others that this is one of the best spots to snorkel on a calm day.
 Hire snorkel gear here from Dive Rarotonga.

 There are four Motu, or islets, off the coast of Muri beach.
 They can all be seen from the shore and Koromiri Motu is just a short kayak away.
-Pack a picnic lunch and enjoy it on the island to avoid the hustle and bustle of tourists occupying Muri beach.
+Pack a picnic lunch, a great option if you’re backpacking Rarotonga on a budget, and enjoy it on the island to avoid the hustle and bustle of tourists occupying Muri beach.
 At 200m away from Muri beach, confident swimmers could make their way over too.

 The sheltered lagoon harbours a myriad of colourful marine life.
 Hire your snorkel gear from Ariki Adventures or Captain Tama’s in Muri.

 Speaking of, Captain Tama’s also offers Lagoon Cruises.
 They’re a must-do for those interested in snorkelling.
 The cruise lasts four hours and costs $79 NZD per person.
 Children under six are free and children over six years are $40 NZD each.